 Many children with Autism Spectrum Disorder (ASD) experience physical issues related to interpreting impulses from muscles and joints, as well as sensitivity to movement and balance.
-This is why some kids exhibit ‘odd’ limbic movements, are uncommonly responsive to touch.
+This is why some kids exhibit ‘odd’ limbic movements or are uncommonly responsive to touch.

 A trampoline – and the consistent up-and-down movement that it provides – allows these kids to unconsciously teach their bodies how to interpret the signals being sent to their brains much more effectively than the characteristic back-and-forth rocking and fidgeting prominent in those with ASD.
-It also helps them work on their ability to control balance in a safe environment, improving their awareness of space and their bodies’ positioning in it.
+It also helps them work on their ability to control balance in a safe environment, improving their awareness of space and their bodies’ positioning within it.

 Kids with ASD often experience heightened levels of stress.
 If your child is finding it difficult to express their anxiety in a way that helps you to address it, it’s good to know that particular sensations can alleviate these feelings.
 A bounce on the trampoline may be all that they need to calm them down.

-, can also provide safe havens for special-needs kids who need calming spaces away from overwhelming stimuli.
-A relatively small 8 ft trampoline is easy to move and put away when needed for this purpose.
+Trampolines, with attached Shade Covers, can also provide safe havens for special-needs kids who need calming spaces away from overwhelming stimuli.
+A relatively small Small-sized trampoline is easy to move and put away when needed for this purpose.